 The Park Homes have a diverse range of building size.
 With this diversity comes an opportunity to introduce color ranges seen in other phases of the development.
-Smaller buildings such as duplex & fourplex buildings, should follow the standard established by the Cottage Homes guidelines & utilize primary colors.
-White & light gray are not considered primary colors.
-Buildings larger than four units must utilize colorful earth tones in an effort to lessen their visible mass.
+Smaller buildings in this area, such as duplex & fourplex buildings, should follow the standard established by the Cottage Homes guidelines & utilizing primary colors.
+The larger, multi family buildings in this phase need to utilize colorful earth tones in an effort to lessen their visible mass, similar to the Homesteads.